material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the DuplicationController object.

 A DuplicationController makes use of a Duplicator instance in order to create similar replicas of visual elements.
-Replicas does not necessarily need to be as functional as their original element.
+Replicas do not necessarily need to be as functional as their original element.

 ---